Site profit chart:

 Example: to increase funding of ad #8 for 28 days by 10.0 CLAMs per day, use /ad #8 28 10.0.
 If you have 2FA enabled for withdrawals, you'll need to include your 6 digit 2FA code on the end of that line.

 Yes.
-Download bootstrap.dat, put it in the same folder as your CLAM wallet.dat, and restart your CLAM client.
+See this forum post about bootstrap.dat.
+Download the bootstrap file, put it in the same folder as your CLAM wallet.dat, and restart your CLAM client.
 The client will take an hour or so to import the bootstrap file, and will rename it to 'bootstrap.dat.old' when it has finished.
 Once it has been renamed, you can delete it.

 Before depositing, please confirm that this type of gambling is legal in your jurisdiction.